fastify/fastify/docs/Request.md

 - `raw` - the incoming HTTP request from Node core *(you can use the alias `req`)*
 - `id` - the request id
 - `log` - the logger instance of the incoming request
+- `ip` - the ip of the incoming request
+- `ips` - the ips from x-forwarder-for of the incoming request
+- `hostname` - the hostname of the incoming request

 ```js
 fastify.post('/:params', options, function (request, reply) {